 Rhabdomyolysis is a potentially dangerous side effect of statin use, and among the most well known (and feared) of side effects.
 It was largely associated with cerivastatin, which has been withdrawn from the market, although it can results from other statin medications.

-Another biomarker in the blood that indicated myopathy is creatine kinase.
+Another biomarker in the blood that indicates myopathy is creatine kinase.
+Normal levels of creatine kinase are under 50 iU/liter.
 At one time the level that marked rhabdomyolysis was 500 iU/liter and now it is 1000 iU/liter.
-Normal levels of creatine kinase are under 50 iU/liter.

 Other drugs taken in conjunction with statins can increase the risk of rhabdomyolysis, so it is important that your doctor know exactly what medications you are on.
 These include niacin, which some people with high cholesterol take as a supplement and which when used with statins can increase the risk.
 When fibrates are used with statins, the risk for rhabdomyolysis goes up considerably.
 Researchers have found a genetic predisposition to rhabdomyolysis risk from statins, which partly explains why certain people get this problem and others don't.
 Older patients are also more susceptible.